 - World Heritage Central Eastern Rainforest Reserves of Australia: Strategic Overview for Management Published by the Commonwealth of Australia, Department of the Environment and Heritage, Nov 2000.

-- I highly recommend you check out the comprehensive website of Queensland National Parks and Wildlife Service (QNP&WS).
-This website is outstanding, and is one of the best resource sites for information re Queensland National Parks.
+- I highly recommend you check out the comprehensive and outstanding website of Queensland National Parks and Wildlife Service (QNP&WS).

 Lamington NP: Binna Burra

 Lamington NP is the largest protected subtropical rainforest in Australia, and features stunning rainforest, spectacular waterfalls, and breathtaking views.
 A large range of walking trails criss-cross the NP, ranging from easy to challenging, and a large number of the walks depart from Binna Burra Lodge.
 Keen bush walkers can follow the historic 21.4km Border Track through the rainforest from here to Green Mountains.

 Lamington NP: Green Mountains

 This section of Lamington NP features excellent facilities, and includes a ranger information office and camping grounds.
 Green Mountains is also home to the famous O'Reilly's guesthouse, where day visitors can enjoy the treetop walk and see the rainforest from a whole new perspective!
 Trails through the rainforest lead to panoramic views and spectacular scenery, and you may see some of the amazing array of birdlife, reptiles and mammals (although many are nocturnal).